-The Junior School Council is an elected group of children who meet regularly to represent the pupils of OLA Junior School and give them a voice.
+The Lower School Council is an elected group of children who meet regularly to represent the pupils of OLA Lower School and give them a voice.

 At the start of each term every child has the opportunity to stand for the School Council.
 They are asked to make a short speech to their class outlining their ideas for the school and why they would be the best candidate, then their names are put forward and the children with the most votes are duly elected.

 Class representatives change each term to give every child an opportunity to represent their class should they so wish.

 There are two representatives at each School Council meeting from Year’s 3 to Year 6.

 The Year 6 children elect who they would like to represent them on the Executive Committee and they then run the School Council meetings for the whole of the academic year.
 They hold the following roles: Chair, Vice Chair, Treasurer and Secretary.